SkroxiousDM/2d12GameSystem/docs/04-attributes.md

 ### Physical Attributes

-* Strength (STR): Raw physical power for lifting, striking, and feats of might.
+* Might (MIG): Raw physical power for lifting, striking, and feats of might.
 Strength adds a damage bonus to melee attacks.
 * Constitution (CON): Endurance, resistance to harm, and physical toughness.
 * Dexterity (DEX): Precision, speed, and hand–eye coordination.
 Dexterity is used for ranged attacks.
 * Agility (AGI): Reflexes, balance, and body control.
 Agility is used for melee attacks.